-Any member of staff or student who believes that they have suffered any form of discrimination, or victimisation should raise the matter via a formal complaint.
+Any member of staff or student who believes that they have suffered any form of discrimination, or victimisation should inform the school director immediately in person or by email: info@speakeasyschool.co.uk.
 All complaints will be dealt with seriously, promptly, and confidentially.